EmbeddedEnterprises/ng6-golden-layout/README.md

 - Automatic service Injection
 - Synchronize Windows in GoldenLayoutService
-- Make Configuration more robust.
+- Make Configuration more robust (it currently fails if it can't find a pane)
 - Provide possibility to spawn and register new Panes on the fly
+- Improve redocking algorithm

 ## Hacking

 1. Fork the repository
 2. Create a feature/bugfix branch
-3. If you want to work on the binding, use `build.sh` to create the npm package and link it into the example project.
+3. If you want to work on the binding, use `build.sh` or `npm run build` to create the npm package and link it into the example project.
 4. If you want to work on the example project, just use ng serve to have the dev-server.
 5. If you are happy, make a PR.